 Our management and reporting systems, including internal audits, ensure the accuracy and reliability of our environmental information.
-In 2013, we appointed WSP to provide independent assurance of Ball’s GHG emission data.
+We again appointed WSP to provide independent assurance of Ball’s 2014 GHG emission data.
 WSP’s scope of work was to provide limited assurance of Ball’s scope 1 and 2 GHG emissions in line with Greenhouse Gas Protocol.
 Visit our reporting hub for the external assurance statement.